gradha/gradha.github.io/src/articles/24-goodbye-nim-and-good-luck.rst

 in performance <http://forum.nim-lang.org/t/167>`_.
 But they are mostly single threaded with one or two callbacks here, or they don't share any state.
 It's the intersection of both which is lacking.
-And this intersection seems to requires you to ignore all type and memory safety to make your own globals or shared memory for communicating.
-I'd love to be proved wrong, but all the questions I've found from other programmers attempting to do this are met with vague "maybe" answers or suggestions which read more like workarounds an invisible elephant.
+And this intersection seems to require you to ignore all type and memory safety to make your own globals or shared memory for communicating.
+I'd love to be proved wrong, but all the questions I've found from other programmers attempting to do this are met with vague *maybe* answers or suggestions which read more like workarounds for an invisible elephant.

 People are finding the GC is not really wanted for certain scenarios, and are